Foundation engineering and site excavation

 Masonry is used in a broad range of structures based on an interaction between structural strength, building physics and aesthetics.
 Load-bearing walls for example, and façade structures based on a combination of bricks/stone, anchors, lintels and façade supports.
 Not to mention expansion joints and moisture management.
 In order to shape that interaction optimally, a thorough knowledge of building physics and load-bearing structures is required, in addition to a good knowledge of materials.
 At Pieters, we have this knowledge available in-house and have provided consultancy services in this area for several years.

 The use of timber as a structural material has taken off in recent years.
 This trend has its roots in increasingly severe sustainability requirements and the availability of new and innovative timber products, such as walls and floors made from Cross Laminated Timber (CLT) and high-quality laminated timber beams and columns.
 These new products make it possible to build multi-storey structures completely from timber.
 Pieters has been involved in innovative applications of timber from the time of their introduction and offers all the expertise required for building timber structures, ranging from the overall design to detailed working drawings.
+Read more about our innovative designs using timber.

 Designing and building with precast concrete requires a different approach to that used for casting concrete in situ.
 Because we are expert in the building practices, work sequences and production techniques for prefab concrete, we are capable of producing optimal prefab concrete designs.
 UHSC structures are among the prefab concrete applications we offer, however these structures can only be produced in a factory due to the high quality requirements that apply to the concrete.